Seshadri constants on some blow-ups of projective spaces: Abstract

 \section{Abstract}

-In this paper we study Seshadri constants of $l$-very ample line bundles on blow ups of $\mathbb{P}^n$ on $s$ number of general points with some restrictions on $s$.
-We compute the nef cone of $\mathbb{P}^3$ blown up at $r\leq 6$ number of general lines and study Seshadri constants on them.
-We also study the Seshadri constants of an ample line bundles on blow ups of $\mathbb{P}^4$ and $\mathbb{P}^5$ at $r$ number of general lines for $r \leq 7$ and $r \leq 5$ respectively.
+Let $X^n_{r,s}$ denote the blow-up of $\mathbb{P}^n$ along $r$ general lines and $s$ general points.
+In this paper, we focus on $l$-very ample line bundles on $X^n_{0,s}$ and investigate their Seshadri constants with some restrictions on $s$.
+Additionally, we compute the nef cone of $X^3_{r,0}$ for $r\leq 6$ and study the Seshadri constants of some ample line bundles on it.
+We also examine the Seshadri constants of some ample line bundles on $X^4_{r,0}$ ($r\leq 7$) and $X^5_{r,0}$ ($r \leq 5$).